hwalsuklee/tensorflow-mnist-VAE/README.md

 [4] https://github.com/altosaar/vae

 ## Acknowledgements
-This implementation has been tested with Tensorflow r0.12 on Windows 10 and Ubuntu 14.04.
+This implementation has been tested with Tensorflow r0.12 on Windows 10.